1. Flux Charts

-The SFX Automation allows users to create and backtest strategies using features from the SFX Algo toolkit.
+The SFX Backtester allows users to create and backtest strategies using features from the SFX Algo Toolkit.
 This article covers the various conditions and rules for exiting positions in long and short entries.

 Exit Conditions